arapulido/katacoda-scenarios/progressive/step7.md

 We will be using NGINX as our Ingress Controller.
 This is already running for you in your cluster.
-Check that the NGINX Ingress Controller is running correctly by executing this command: `kubectl get pods -n ingress-nginx -l kubernetes.io/component=controller`{{execute}} You should get an output similar to this one:
+Check that the NGINX Ingress Controller is running correctly by executing this command: `kubectl get pods -n ingress-nginx -l app.kubernetes.io/component=controller`{{execute}} You should get an output similar to this one:

 ```
+NAME                                       READY   STATUS    RESTARTS   AGE
+ingress-nginx-controller-6c6f5c766-cngvv   1/1     Running   0          29m
 ```

 Clicking on the "Ingress Service" tab will open the NodePort for the Ingress service.
 Click on that tab.
 As we don't have yet any Ingress objects created you should get a webpage similar to this: